 - 1. Plan Participants must pay the full cost to the non-Network pharmacy at the time the prescription is received. - 2.
-Plan Participants must obtain a Direct Member Reimbursement form from the PBM's web site and send the completed form and proof of drug purchase to the PBM.
-Refer to the current Choices Enrollment Workbook for address and website information.
-The PBM will process the claim for reimbursement for the amount allowed under the Plan.
-Copies of the Direct Member Reimbursement form may also be requested from your campus payroll/personnel office. - 3.
+Plan Participants must obtain a Direct Member Reimbursement form from the PBA's web site and send the completed form and proof of drug purchase to the PBA.
+Refer to the current Enrollment Workbook for address and website information.
+The PBA will process the claim for reimbursement for the amount allowed under the Plan. - 3.
 In no case will the reimbursement exceed the cost for the same drug purchased at a Network pharmacy.